Installation Guide - System Requirements for AlmaLinux OS

 The cPanel & WHM installation and upgrade processes require at least 5 GB of additional disk space in the

 Before the installation process begins, the system checks to ensure that your server meets these minimum memory requirements.
 If your server does not meet these requirements, the installation process will return an error message and then exit.

-cPanel, L.L.C. supports all of the official production release kernels for AlmaLinux 8.
+cPanel, L.L.C. supports all of the official production release kernels for the AlmaLinux OS 8 operating system.

-You can install cPanel & WHM in AlmaLinux 8.
+You can install cPanel & WHM on AlmaLinux OS 8 servers.

-Installations of cPanel & WHM on AlmaLinux servers must use AlmaLinux 8.
+Installations of cPanel & WHM on AlmaLinux OS servers must use the AlmaLinux OS 8 operating system.

-- We offer support for cPanel & WHM versions 94 and 96 in AlmaLinux 8.
+- We offer support for cPanel & WHM versions 94 and 96 on the AlmaLinux OS 8 operating system.

 We recommend that you use the minimal installer.

 If you are using an operating system source that cPanel, L.L.C. did not provide, you must disable SELinux.

 To install the AlmaLinux OS operating system, read the AlmaLinux OS 8.3 RC Release Notes.